klaytn/klaytn-docs/docs/klaytn/design/kni.md

 ```
 ![KNI scheme](../images/kni_scheme.png)

-**nodeID** is a random hexadecimal string and is in the username part of an URL.
-It is derived from the private/public key pair of the node.
+**nodeID** is a 512-bit public key corresponding to the node's private key.
+It is used to verify communication with peers on p2p network.

 **hostname** describes the address of a node, located between `@` and `:`.
 The address format can be one of the following:
 * IPv4 dotted decimal (`192.0.2.1`)